itential/ipctl/docs/running-from-source.md

 See [here](https://goreleaser.com/) for details on how to install `goreleaser`.

-Once `goreleaser` is installed, you can build your own snapshot using `make snapshot`  The comand will build the application for all supported platforms and place them into the `dist/` folder.
+Once `goreleaser` is installed, you can build your own snapshot using `make snapshot`  The command will build the application for all supported platforms and place them into the `dist/` folder.